 - Find out if you qualify for benefits.
 You can qualify for partial GI Bill benefits if you have served on active duty for at least 90 days since September 11, 2001.
 You can get full benefits if you serve for at least 36 months, or if you serve on active duty for at least 30 continuous days and are discharged because of a service-related disability.

 - Get extra help from the Yellow Ribbon Program.
-The GI Bill pays the full cost of in-state tuition at a public college or up to $24,476.79 (adjusted annually) for a private college for the 2019-2020 academic school year.
+The GI Bill pays the full cost of in-state tuition at a public college or up to a pre-determined rate (adjusted annually) for a private college.
 GI Bill benefits might not be enough to cover your bills if you attend an out-of-state public college or private college, or if you go to graduate school.
-More than 1,200 colleges offer Yellow Ribbon scholarships, matched by the VA, to help fill in the gaps.
+Many colleges offer Yellow Ribbon scholarships, matched by the VA, to help fill in the gaps.